-The annual local economic impact of Kirtland AFB on Albuquerque averages more than $7.5 billion.
-This includes an annual payroll of $2 billion and local expenditures of $3 billion.
+The annual local economic impact of Kirtland AFB on Albuquerque averages more than $7.6 billion.
+This includes an annual payroll of $2.1 billion and local impact of $3.8 billion.

 First designated Albuquerque Army Air Base, the new base became Kirtland Army Air Field on February 25, 1942, in honor of pioneer Army aviator Colonel Roy C. Kirtland who had been instrumental in the forming of the Army's aviation service.
 Kirtland, a longtime friend of General H. H. "Hap" Arnold, died in May 1941 after being recalled to active duty.

 During World War II, personnel at Kirtland Field trained several thousand aircrew members for duty on the Army Air Forces B-17, B-24, and B-29 bombers which saw action in all theaters of the war.
 For most of World War II, the base's major training schools, including bombardier, multi-engine transition, and combat crew training, operated at full capacity.